nbontempo/nbontempo.github.io/content/posts/2020/1-Setup_React.md

 }
 ```

-Another thing that I like to configure, but not everyone like, is to configure when I save a file will trigger the prettier formatting.
+Another thing that I like to configure, but not everyone likes, is to setup VSCode to trigger the prettier formatting when I save a file.
 So let's configure this automatic formatting, open the command palette on VSCode with `Ctrl+shift+P` and let's select "open workspace settings" that will open the project configurations on VSCode.
 Choose the json editor and insert the following code inside it:

 ```json
 {